 We couldn’t fulfill our mission without volunteers.
 You’re the reason we’re able to do what we do.
 Continual engagement with the community is one of the vital ways that Oasis Center and our youth grow, thrive, and create positive change.

-From providing a few hours of time on an as-needed basis to becoming a long-term mentor, there are many ways you can help make a difference in our programs and the community.
+From providing a skill or service on an as-needed basis to becoming a long-term mentor, there are many ways you can help make a difference in our programs and the community.

 Looking to reconnect with the community, Brandon joined Oasis Transitions as a mentor.
 Every Wednesday evening he shares his experiences with a group of teens, as they explore what it takes to succeed in college and in the workplace.
 But it’s not all business.
 It’s a time when Brandon helps youth find their passions, build confidence, explore new ideas, and have some fun.
 “The cool thing about Oasis Transitions is that the mentors grow closer and the youth grow closer.
 It’s a small family.”